stfc/PSyclone/doc/dynamo0p3.rst

 The kernel must have an argument (field or operator) on each of the function spaces listed in ``gh_evaluator_targets``.
-Alternatively, if ``gh_evaluator_targets`` is not specified then evaluators are provided for each function-space associated with the quantities that the kernel is updating.
+The default behaviour if ``gh_evaluator_targets`` is not specified is to provide evaluators for each function space associated with the quantities that the kernel is updating.
 All necessary data is extracted in the PSy layer and passed to the kernel(s) as required - nothing is required from the Algorithm layer.
 If a kernel requires